No Daily-Use Permit currently required.

 View a trail map

 Vehicles, bikes, and horses are not permitted on trails at Platt Branch.
 There is one entrance, with parking, to the public-use area.
 Possession of any animal is prohibited.
+Public access is prohibited from one-half hour after sunset to one-half hour before sunrise.

 Located in Highlands County, approximately 18 miles south of Lake Placid.
 From US 27: Turn west onto CR 17/Detjens Dairy Road.
 Continue approximately 2.25 miles to entrance on west side of road.